 You’d see some modern architecture as you step inside the racquetball building.
 That’s because the place was re-established in 1977.
-There is a lobby area with a piano, a pinball machine, and a racquetball court.
+A lobby area has a piano, a pinball machine, and a racquetball court.

 6. Meditation Garden

-It is the final destination and one of the most relaxing places of the Graceland Mansion, where all the family members are laid to rest.
+The Graceland Mansion is the final destination and one of the most relaxing places where all the family members are laid to rest.
 People worldwide come and pay respect to the iconic singer who was a humanitarian and the king of rock and roll music.